Motivic cohomology of equicharacteristic schemes: Comparison to lisse motivic cohomology

 in which the left vertical arrow sends $t\otimes 1-t$ to $a\otimes 1-a$.
 The problem therefore reduces to the case of the local ring $\bb F[t]_\frak p$.
 But, setting $F:=\text{Frac}(\bb F[t])$, we have a second commutative diagram by naturality

-in which the right vertical arrow is injective by Gersten injectivity in motivic cohomology (here we are implicitly using that the new motivic cohomology of $\bb F[t]_\frak p]$ coincides with the classical theory, i.e., ).
-So the problem finally reduces to the case of the field $F$, in which case it is a theorem of Nesterenko--Suslin and Totaro \cite{Suslin1989, Totaro1992} that the symbol map indeed respects the Steinberg relation. \end{proof}
+in which the right vertical arrow is injective by Gersten injectivity in motivic cohomology (which we know from Lemmas \ref{lem:ColliotThelene-Hoobler-Kahn1997} and \ref{lem_mot_deflat}).
+So the problem finally reduces to the case of the field $F$, in which case it is a theorem of Nesterenko--Suslin and Totaro \cite{Suslin1989, Totaro1992} that the symbol map indeed respects the Steinberg relation; of course we use here that the new motivic cohomology of $F$ coincides with the classical theory, but that is a special case of Corollary \ref{corol_smooth_comparison}. \end{proof}